 CEO Robert Bollinger.

 I have been puzzled about who the buyer is for the Bollinger since I first saw the original prototype in 2017.
 As someone who once sold fleet trucks to cattlemen and farmers, I can tell you they won't be adopting an electric truck anytime soon.
 With the price of an F450 or Chevrolet 4500 series cab and chassis work truck coming in around $50,000 before incentives, it is going to be hard to make the case for the $100,000+ B2.
-While I personally know that the fuel economy drops with a loaded down service-body full of tools, it's not going plummet like the range of an electric truck will once you start adding weight.
-With an estimated EPA estimated range of 200 miles, my best guess is a fully loaded work truck would get somewhere around 75 miles of range if you are driving carefully.
+While I personally know that the fuel economy drops with a loaded-down service body full of tools, it's not going plummet like the range of an electric truck will once you start adding weight.
+With an estimated EPA range of 200 miles, my best guess is that a fully loaded work truck would get somewhere around 75 miles of range if you drive carefully.
 Let alone how much range will be eaten up by the power tools being used during a service day?

 Bollinger claims that the trucks will charge in 10 hours on Level 2 (220v) or 75 minutes at a Level 3 (DC Fast) charger; But as I discovered with my recent adventure in the I-PACE even medium-size cities don't have a lot of infrastructure to support rapid charging.
 So for a college campus or small park, it might function well, but for emergency responders, construction, landscaping, plumbers, or anyone in a rural community, I doubt a $125,000 truck is going to make a lot of sense.